13ABEL/internship-application-systems/pingr/README.md

 Run the executable with either the hostname or IP destination address you want to ping.
 PINGER will send icmp echo requests to the destination in a loop and display response info until you terminate the program.

-Terminatign with SIGINT (ctrl + c) will display the total number of packets transmitted and lost, as well as packet loss
+Termination with SIGINT (ctrl + c) will display the total number of packets transmitted and lost, as well as packet loss

 ```bash
 sudo ./target/debug/ping 127.0.0.1